-Research indicates that hGH deficiency in adults contributes to a reduction in bone density and therefore increased risk of osteoporosis.
-It has also been shown that hGH replacement therapy for greater than 12 months results in improved bone mineral density and hence, lower risk or osteoporosis.
+Research indicates that hGH deficiency in adults contributes to a reduction in bone density and therefore increased the risk of osteoporosis.
+It has also been shown that hGH replacement therapy for greater than 12 months results in improved bone mineral density and hence, lower risk of osteoporosis.

 Growth hormone deficiency results in a reduced resting metabolism and replacement therapy reverses this decrease. hGH therapy has also been shown to increase protein synthesis, increase fat oxidation, normalize carbohydrate metabolism and reduce LDL (bad cholesterol).
 These favorable effects on metabolism may in part explain some of the other benefits of hGH including improved heart health and body composition.

 A reduction in skin thickness and all-important skin collagen is another result of growth hormone deficiency.
 Both conditions are improved by hGH therapy.

 Although adults with growth hormone deficiency are not normally considered to have a compromised immune system, there is some evidence to suggest that hGH therapy can help regulate immune function.

 It has been demonstrated that people with growth hormone deficiency have more difficulty with sexual relationships and reportedly, lower energy levels.
 Many individuals have found an improvement in energy, libido and sexual performance following hGH therapy, some men even claiming an improvement in problems with premature ejaculation.